TheAlgoNft/Nervecoin/README.md

-# thebakucoin
+# Nevercoin
-An algorand coin used to rank and buy NFTs
+An algorand coin used in the metaverse